pimpcapital/ParallelGit/README.md

 There are ways around these problems, but they usually involve manual blob and tree creations, which are verbose and error prone.

-ParallelGit is a layer between application logic and Git repository.
+ParallelGit is a layer between application logic and Git.
 It abstracts away Git's low level object manipulation details and provides a friendly interface which extends the Java 7 NIO filesystem API.
 The filesystem itself operates in memory with data pulled from hard drive on demand.

 With ParallelGit an application can control a Git repository as it were a normal filesystem.
-Arbitrary branch and commit can be checked out at minimal CPU and I/O cost.
+Arbitrary branch and commit can be checked out at the minimal CPU and I/O cost.
 Multiple filesystem instances can be hosted simultaneously with no interference.

 Performance explained
 ---------------------
 Git is best at storing changes in many small batches.
 It is very rare to have a commit that updates all files in a repository.
-The size of I/O per request is usually very small compared to the total number of objects or files in a repository.
-Pre-loading everything into memory is usually an overkill for most requests.
+The size of I/O per request is usually very small compared to the size of the repository.
+Pre-loading everything into memory is usually an overkill for most tasks.

-To minimise I/O and memory usage, ParallelGit loads the minimum necessary objects to complete a request.
-Consider a scenario where you have these files in a branch:
+To minimise I/O and memory usage, ParallelGit loads the minimum necessary data to complete a request.
+Consider a scenario where a branch has the file tree below:
 ```
 ├──app-core
 │   └──src